 They do this to validate your answers on the health questionnaire.
 If you say NO to the diabetes question, but the insurance company sees that you are taking Metformin, they will know that you are not being honest.

-Each prescription you take gives the company a better knowledge and understanding of any underlying medical conditions.
-If they see a prescription they will assume that you are taking it to treat the condition it is meant to cure.
+Every medication you take gives the company a better understanding of any underlying medical conditions.
+If they see a prescription they will assume that you are taking meds to treat the condition it is intended to cure.

-Even if you answer no to the health question, if you’re taking drugs for it, they will assume that you have a pre-existing health or medical condition.
+Even if you answer no to the health question if you’re taking drugs for it, they will expect that you have pre-existing health or medical condition.

 Every insurance company has a different set of prescription medications that they will or won’t accept.
 One company may deny you coverage for taking Heparin (a blood thinner), while another will accept your application.